Whether you’re a casual or hardcore commuter, road rider or trail rider, it can be hard to motivate when the skies turn dark and gray.

 The Pearl Izumi Summit AmFIB pant is a pant dedicated to cold weather riding.
 Rated for 20-40º temperatures, this dedicated winter riding pant is designed for riders braving cold weather.
 The softshell material features a DWR material for water protection, and the tailored fit should aid in freedom of movement.
 Best of all the pant features two zippered hand pockets plus a zipper pocket on the thigh.

-With only one zipper pocket, the Skyline pant is closer to a relaxed fit tight than pant, and the bizarre fit at the waist almost ruins an amazing combination of hardshell and softshell materials. (comfortable in the legs, they need a stretch pant added to the back to be amazing) Being waterproof at the top of the legs, they perform on pavement when paired with fenders, but we wouldn’t recommend them for MTB use.
+With only one zipper pocket, the Skyline pant is closer to a relaxed fit tight than pant, and the bizarre fit at the waist almost ruins an amazing combination of hardshell and softshell materials. (comfortable in the legs, they need a stretch pant added to the back to be amazing) Being waterproof at the top of the legs, they perform on the pavement when paired with fenders, but we wouldn’t recommend them for MTB use as MTB pants need to prioritize butt splash over rain protection.
 Review forthcoming.

 Learn more at ShowersPass.com or buy now on Amazon.